 Storage

-Store crostini without the toppings in an airtight container for a few days at room temperature.
-Don't store them in the refrigerator.
+Crostini without the toppings can be stored in an airtight container at room temperature for a few days.
+They should not be stored in the refrigerator.

 Crostini will get dryer and harder as the days go by.
 Crostini with toppings can only be stored for 12 to 24 hours, depending on the topping.